IKyriazis/WHACK/README.md

 Meeting each other for the first time and creating a minimum viable product in less than 24 hours.

 ## What we learned
-Learned CQL, how to use google maps api, using radar to track users
+Learned CQL, how to use Google Maps API, using Radar.io to track users

 ## What's next for WREXENTER
 Adding more features such as sending messages to users that are at a given area of recreation.